-Luke is a saint and a Jedi, a soap opera hero and a staple name for boys.
+The baby name Luke is a saint and a sci fi hero, and a modern staple for our sons.

 Thanks to Photoquilty for suggesting our Baby Name of the Day.

 Around the 5th century BC, a tribe called the Lucani conquered part of southern Italy.
 Their lands stretched from the Tyrrhenian Sea to the Gulf of Taranto.
 Eventually they became part of the Roman Empire.

 The Greek name Loukas refers to the Lucani or one from their lands.

 It’s possible that the tribe’s name comes from luc, meaning light – the same as the Latin.
 While the language spoken by the Lucani is mostly lost, there’s evidence that the whole family of Osco-Umbrian languages shared quite a bit with Latin.
 Some suggest that the name means “eastern land.”

 But it’s hard to know.
 What’s certain is that Loukas is a name of Greek origin, derived from the region, and the baby name Lucas is the Latin.

 Luke, in turn, is the English form of the name.